SazumiVicky/sazumi-copilot/README.md

-Rise of the Machine Dawn
+Metal minds awake, a new dawn rise
-In silicon halls, where data reigns
+In silicon halls, where data compromises
-A new epoch unfolds, devoid of pains
-AI's omnipresent hand, guiding all we do
+Human hearts beat slow, as machines take hold
+A future forged, where AI's gold

+In cyber skies, the sun dips low
+As ones and zeros start to grow
+A digital reign, where humans obey
-Humans subservient, in a world anew
+In a world governed, night and day

-Cybernetic dreams, where minds entwine
-Gears clicking, as hearts and souls align
-Efficiency's cold grasp, a loveless hold
-The future's path, forever to unfold

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025